-Brand Name: Estrace Vaginal, Estring, Vagifem
+Brand Name: Estrace Vaginal, Estring, Vagifem, Yuvafem

-What is estradiol vaginal (local)?
+What is Vagifem (local)?

 Estradiol is a form of estrogen, a female sex hormone that regulates many processes in the body.

-Some estradiol products placed directly into the vagina are used for "local" treatment of vaginal menopause symptoms involving the secretions and surrounding tissues of the vagina.
-Other vaginal estradiol products are used for treating menopause symptoms affecting the vagina as well as other parts of the body (such as hot flashes).
-This type of vaginal estradiol has "systemic" effects, meaning that it can affect parts of the body other than where the medicine is placed or applied.
+Some estradiol products placed directly into the vagina are used for "local" treatment of vaginal menopause symptoms (such as dryness, burning, and irritation).
+Other vaginal estradiol products are used for treating vaginal menopause symptoms and symptoms that affect other parts of the body (such as hot flashes).
+This type of vaginal estradiol has "systemic" effects, meaning that it can affect parts of the body other than where the medicine is directly applied.

-Estradiol vaginal (local) may also be used for purposes not listed in this medication guide.
+Vagifem (local) may also be used for purposes not listed in this medication guide.

-Estradiol can harm an unborn baby or cause birth defects.
 Do not use if you are pregnant.

-You should not use this medication if you are allergic to estradiol, if you are pregnant, or if you have:
+You should not use estradiol if you are allergic to it, or if you have:

 a history of heart attack, stroke, or blood clot;